Sahithi-Akunuri/PCB-Layout-Generator/README.md

 ✅ Predicts optimal PCB component placements using deep learning.
 ✅ Flask API to integrate with other applications.
-✅ Google Colab support for easy execution in the cloud.
 ✅ Visualizations using Matplotlib/OpenCV.

 # Installation